carlos-daniel1/carlos-daniel1/README.md

 - 👋 Hi, I’m Daniel, I’m interested in fullstack development
+- ⚡ I have experience in backend development using Node.js, Java, and Python.
-- ⚡ I have experience building APIs with Node.js
+- 🎯 I have solid experience in front-end development with HTML, CSS, JavaScript, and React, creating dynamic and responsive user interfaces.
-- 🚀 I'm currently expanding my skills by learning Node.js and React
+- 🚀 I'm currently expanding my skills by learning Java Spring
 - ✅ Focused on writing clean code